 For my kids, bedtime baths did not work as they tend to wake up immediately after a short nap.
 For that reason, I always bathed my kids in the morning after breakfast. so they can enjoy a fresh start to the day.

 Always make sure your baby is elevated in a bathtub and well supported on a sling.
 Be with your baby at all times.
+Check out some more important bathing tips.

 Do not leave your baby unattended, not even for a second.
 A phone call or a doorbell can wait.
 If you really have to answer either of them just wrap your baby in a towel and take her with you.